 The good (Danish) life

 Our family enjoys living in a housing project in Greater Copenhagen designed in the sixties by one of the most prominent architectural studios at that time, Fællestegnestuen.
 It is a high-density development with an inward-looking plan clearly inspired by kasbahs.
-The exterior walls are plain white facades without windows, but there are large windows facing the garden.
-The one-story atrium houses are built in a grid in which car and foot traffic are completely grade-separated.
-You can ride your bike many kilometers in the city without crossing a road.
+The exterior walls are plain white facades without windows, but there are large windows facing… Continue reading The good (Danish) life

 7 Ways To Enjoy A Museum With Children Without Dying While Trying